kasirgalabs/ERIC/README.md

 ERIC can work as cross platform (OS independent, ISA independent) and consists of the following parts:

 * **kasirga** compiler --> This is LLVM/Clang based custom full C/C++ cross compiler that drives **elf2encryptedhex** tool.
 Has special flags to use from command-line.
-The compiler is ISA independent (depends on your LLVM built that depends on '-DLLVM_TARGETS_TO_BUILD={your-isa-target}' flag) like clang but here we focused on RISC-V ISA.
+The compiler is ISA independent (depends on your LLVM built that depends on _-DLLVM_TARGETS_TO_BUILD={your-isa-target}_ flag) like clang but here we focused on RISC-V ISA.
+Also, you can use most of the clang features, as adding your optimization passes with _-Xclang_ flag.

 * **elf2encryptedhex** tool --> This tool disassembles the object (risc-v elf) code to hex code and does all the encryption operations.
 Driven by **kasirga** compiler.
 Has over 500 special flags to use from command-line.